Nida-Naveed/ML-Internship-Task1/README.md

 - **Income**: Income of the account holder.
 - **Account_Type**: Type of account (e.g., personal, business).

-## Anomaly Detection Process

-We can follow a systematic process to address the challenge of anomaly detection in financial transactions:

-1. **Data Collection and Preparation**: Collect transaction data and ensure its accuracy and consistency.

-2. **Data Exploration**: Explore the data to understand its distributions, correlations, and potential anomalies visually.

-3. **Pattern Identification**: Find patterns in the data to identify anomalies.
-This may involve using statistical methods or visualization techniques.

-4. **Anomaly Detection Algorithms**: Utilize specialized anomaly detection algorithms like Isolation Forest, Local Outlier Factor (LOF), or One-Class SVM (Support Vector Machine) to detect anomalies.

-5. **Evaluation and Validation**: Evaluate the performance of the anomaly detection algorithms and validate their results.
-This may involve comparing detected anomalies with known fraudulent activities or conducting further investigations.

 ## Usage

 - The provided dataset can be used for training and testing anomaly detection models in financial transaction monitoring systems.